Transthyretin Amyloid Cardiomyopathy (ATTR-CM)

 What are the symptoms?

-Symptoms of ATTR-CM can vary or be subtle, and the condition is often misdiagnosed.
-In its early stages, it may mimic the symptoms of other conditions, such as heart failure related to high blood pressure, or hypertension, and enlargement and thickening of the heart, or hypertrophic cardiomyopathy.
+Symptoms of ATTR-CM can vary or be hard to notice.
+The condition is often misdiagnosed.
+In the early stages, it looks like other heart problems, such as heart failure related to high blood pressure and enlargement and thickening of the heart, or hypertrophic cardiomyopathy.
 Some people may have no symptoms, while others may progress to end-stage heart failure.
-The symptoms of wild-type ATTR-CM are similar but may be mild and remain undiagnosed but follow the same pattern.
+The symptoms of wild-type ATTR-CM are similar.
+They may be mild and remain undiagnosed but follow the same pattern.

 Other symptoms usually occur after the shortness of breath is already there, including: